 School council – council meets once a month.
 Representatives are elected from within the student body.
 Issues that the students present themselves and others from staff, governors and members of the PTA are discussed.

 Field excursions – the school runs a great number of excursions each year with the aim of fostering cultural awareness and a sense of awe and wonder at both the human and physical environment.
-The PE department run a yearly water sports trip to La Fosca in Spain.
 The Humanities faculty run trips to the Bay of Naples and Poland.
 The Humanities faculty led by the RE department run an annual excursion for year 8 pupils to a local synagogue and also take all year 7 pupils to Chester cathedral.

 Minority ethnic awareness service – MEAS works closely with the school in helping students whose first language is not English.